namespace-Pt/News-Recommendation/README.md

 [40] LightRec A Memory and Search-Efficient Recommender System
 [41] Towards Explainable Conversational Recommendation
 [42] Knowledge-Aware Document Representation for News Recommendations
 [43] Combining Collaborative Filtering and Search Engine into Hybrid News Recommendation
+[44] Collaborative Metric Learning with Memory Network for Multi-Relational Recommender Systems
+[45] Sequential Recommendation with User Memory Networks
+[46] Leveraging Demonstrations for Reinforcement Recommendation Reasoning over Knowledge Graphs
+[47] EntityDuet Neural Ranking Understanding the Role of Knowledge Graph Semantics
+[48] Octopus Comprehensive and Elastic User Representation for the Generation of Recommendation